QUBO & Ising Models¶

 exactSamples = exactSampler.sample(model_ising)plot_enumerate(exactSamples, title='Enumerate all solutions')

-# We do not need to worry about the tranformation from Ising to QUBO since dimod takes care of it
+# We do not need to worry about the transformation from Ising to QUBO since dimod takes care of it.

 Q, c = model_ising.to_qubo()